 Mr. Ouellette and his brother-in-law Daniel Goyeau each offered an acre of land from their respective farms lying along what is now Ouellette Avenue and Goyeau Street.

 By the time the final choice was made, the Goyeau Street land had changed hands but the new owner Mr. S.S.
 Macdonell sold the Roman Catholic Episcopal Corporation, for the consideration of $1 the lots on which St. Alphonsus Church, Hall and Presbytery now stand.

 On September 18, 1856 the site on Goyeau Street was blessed by the first Bishop of the new See of London, Rt.
 Rev. Peter Adolphus Pinsonneault and the chapel dedicated in the fall of 1857.

 It was a plain frame building, with a small square sanctuary, opening into a smaller sacristy, its rough board pulpit draped with red baize; the melodeon placed within the wooden communion rail.

 Later the addition of an organ loft and enlarging the sanctuary gave them additional space.
-The small bell was replaced by another, so heavy that a temporary belfry on a trestle was erected in the church yard.

 The first official pastor was Very Rev. James Theodore Wagner, appointed June 1, 1865.
 He came from Franco-Germain Lorraine and was fluent in both languages but little English when he arrived in the area and taught for a while at Assumption College.